Gold futures gain on spot demand | Business

 Gold futures gain on spot demand

-Gold prices rose by Rs 18 to Rs 49,320 per 10 gram in futures trade on Friday as speculators created fresh positions on a firm spot demand.
-On the Multi Commodity Exchange, gold contracts for December delivery traded higher by Rs 18, or 0.04 per cent, at Rs 49,320 per 10 gram in a business turnover of 12,108 lots.
+Gold prices on Tuesday rose Rs 54 to Rs 50,000 per 10 gram in futures trade as speculators created fresh positions on a firm spot demand.
+On the Multi Commodity Exchange, gold contracts for February delivery traded higher by Rs 54, or 0.11 per cent, at Rs 50,000 per 10 gram in a business turnover of 11,967 lots.

 Fresh positions built up by participants led to the rise in gold prices, analysts said.
-Globally, gold prices traded 0.06 per cent higher at USD 1,842.20 per ounce in New York.
+Gold prices traded 0.25 per cent higher at USD 1,870.60 per ounce in New York.

 - READ MORE ON: